aery-chan/aerys-discord/rules.md

 # Definitions & Clarifications

 (the) admin team:
-    Group of users responsible for server administration.
+&nbsp;&nbsp;&nbsp;&nbsp;Group of users responsible for server administration.
-    Currently includes:
+&nbsp;&nbsp;&nbsp;&nbsp;Currently includes:
-    • Aery (ID: 533792980503494656)
+&nbsp;&nbsp;&nbsp;&nbsp;• Aery (ID: 533792980503494656)

 # Ground Rules

 ### §g:a
-Ground rule violations will be punished in any way, decided by the admin team, appropriate for the severity of the infraction.
+Ground rule infractions will be punished in any way, decided by the admin team, appropriate for the severity of the infraction

 ### §g:1
 Do not get the admin team in legal trouble